 - Specialised knowledge – you will develop your technical knowledge through study towards CII level 6 qualifications

 - Acknowledged professionalism – Chartered status provides parity with other professions, reinforcing your credentials

 - Chartered status is recognised and respected by consumers as a mark of trust

-- Have five years' relevant sector experience (not necessarily post-qualification)
+- Five years' relevant sector experience (not necessarily post-qualification)

 Steps to becoming Chartered

 Chartered status requires you to obtain 290 credits.
-CII Diploma holders already have more than a third of this number and, in many cases, more.
-The diagram below sets out more of the detail.
+Chartered Insurance Institute Diploma holders already have more than a third of this number and, in many cases, more.

-There are rules about how it can be used which are covered in Guidelines for Chartered mark usage (PDF).
+- Rules about how it can be used are covered in Guidelines for Chartered mark usage (PDF)

-Chartered members also receive our other member benefits.
+- Chartered members also receive other member benefits

 Apply to become a Chartered Financial PlannerIndividual Chartered - Join Online